Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Ab Initio Simulation of QCD in the Light Front

 If one moves further to calculating dynamic quantities, such as cross-sections, one would similarly have to perform the renormalization of the coupling constant $\lambda$, which would amount to performing a gradient search in the three-dimensional space of bare couplings with an additional condition on a certain amplitude.\footnote{Strictly speaking, since the coupling constant also has to be determined from an experiment (similar to the masses), one needs to implement this procedure even to calculate static quantities.
 Calculating cross-sections amounts to expanding the wave packets within Hamiltonian blocks of different $K$.
 However, due to the exponential growth of the Hilbert space size with $\sqrt{K}$, the qubit asymptotics will remain unchanged. }

-\section{\textit{Ab Initio} Simulation of QCD in the Light Front}
+\section{\emph{Ab Initio} Simulation of QCD in the Light Front}

-Having provided a detailed description of the simulation algorithm for a toy model in~${1+1}D$, we now discuss how the machinery developed in Section~\ref{themodelsection} can be generalized to QCD in~$3+1D$.
+We now discuss how the machinery developed in Secs.~\ref{themodelsection} and~\ref{algosec} can be generalized to QCD in~$3+1D$.
 We briefly review the notations of QCD, discuss the qubit requirements, and present the expressions for observables in a form suitable for quantum simulation.
+We will see that our method gives asymptotic improvement in the scaling of qubit resources with cutoffs over previous simulation methods based on equal time formulation~\cite{preskill2018simulating}.
+This results in several orders of magnitude fewer qubits for the smallest physically-meaningful cutoffs~\cite{Lamm:2019uyc}.